Porn Addiction books worth your Time

 Why bother reading Porn Addiction books anyway?

-Like anything else in life, gardening, money management, or selling a home; all of these various topics (and more) require some degree of information gathering.
+Like anything else in life, gardening, money management, or selling a home all of these various topics (and more) require some degree of information gathering.
 After discovering my partner’s sexual compulsivity, I was in shock to be sure.
 However, once the dust settled, I was desperate to get my hands on the most current available information.
-I needed to know what other authors knew and I wanted to handle our situation with care and concern.
+I needed to know what other authors knew, and I wanted to handle our situation with care and concern.
 I wanted my partner to know that we could benefit by educating ourselves before making any serious decisions about the state of our relationship.
-Some of these books are written by authors who facilitate support groups and host web pages that encourage the sexually compulsive to expand awareness with informed blogs (think of our agency, the "Center for integrative Change" this is a huge wealth of information).
+Some of these books are written by authors who facilitate support groups and host web pages that encourage the sexually compulsive to expand awareness with informed blogs (think of our agency, the "Center for Integrative Change," which is a huge wealth of information).

 And Now for the list of Porn Books that are my Favorites: